maursu/Selenium_parser/readme.md

 # Parser

 ## Instalation
-to run this project your need to install PostgreSQL after you clone project you need to make this commands:
+to run this project your need to install PostgreSQL and download chromedriver for your chrome version after you clone project you need to make this commands:
 ##
 create virtual enviroment: